House mid-renovation with new framing and materials before finishes

 HomeRemodeling

-Renovating a whole house costs $15–$60 per square foot for a standard remodel and $60–$150+ per square foot for a full gut renovation in the U.S. in 2026.
-For a 2,000 sq ft home that means roughly $28,000 to $115,000 for a standard remodel, and considerably more for a gut job — depending on the finish level and where you live.
-Here’s the cost per square foot, what drives it, the mistakes that blow the budget and how to save.
+The number that decides whether a renovation goes smoothly is the one almost nobody tells you until you’re already committed: not the price of the finishes, but the cost of what the demo crew uncovers once the walls are open.
+That’s where budgets quietly double.
+Renovating a whole house costs $15–$60 per square foot for a standard remodel and $60–$150+ per square foot for a full gut renovation.
+For a 2,000 sq ft home, that’s roughly $28,000 to $115,000 for a standard remodel, and considerably more for a gut job — depending on finish level and where you live.
+Below: the cost per square foot, what drives it, the mistakes that blow the budget, and how to save without gutting the quality along with the house.

 Cost per square foot by scope